Krim10000/Openpyxl-format-cloner/README.md

 .-Merged cells

-.-Number formats # Doesn't to have any effect.
+.-Number formats # Doesn't seem to have any effect.

 .-Row heights

-.-Column width # from A to Z for now.
+.-Column width # Only from A to Z for now.

 .-Values